 Transformation, of any kind, needs time and resolve.
 However, seamless change is only successful in the end by adapting to the needs of time.
 It is therefore no surprise that the key doctrine of cultural change aligned to digitalization is a gradual acceptance of the changed status.
 Employees are the key drivers of any organizational change.
 Their involvement will strengthen the process and system to the point where digital is not just a tool anymore; it becomes the inherent modus operandi.

 Clarity of purpose coupled with a fitting organizational strategy is paramount to optimizing digital engineering, and adapting to innovations perpetually is key to sustained growth.
 Human perceptions and behaviors must be more forthcoming towards the changing technological landscape.
 This will invariably lead to breaking down the silos that are omnipresent between business and IT, making digital innovations and transformation a seamless and an inclusive process.
-At HCL, while most of our clients have different objectives, the challenges they face follow a basic theme: culture and mindset.
+At HCLTech, while most of our clients have different objectives, the challenges they face follow a basic theme: culture and mindset.
 So, while the end objectives may vary, the challenges are common.

 Incremental Change, Exponential Growth

 As I mentioned, transformation demands patience and process.
 Digital is ubiquitous, and while organizations identify the pain points, and ambitions, and devise their digital strategies, the execution is stifled by the cultural challenges.
 Transformation is expected to hit such pockets of resistance and slow traffic.
 However, a robust digital strategy considers those as a part of the process and factors it in at the very start.
 At the heart of a successful digital strategy should be striking the right balance between desirability, feasibility, and viability.
 And, it can only be fueled by cultural change and engineering discipline.